ninjasort/generator-simple-template/README.md

 ```
 $ git clone https://github.com/cameronjroe/generator-simple-template.git
 ```
+Start the scaffold and give it a name
 ```
-$ yo simple-template // start the scaffold and give it a name
+$ yo simple-template
 ```
+Run grunt and start connect server and compass watch
 ```
-$ grunt // run grunt to start server and compass
+$ grunt
 ```

 ## Thanks!